HaxeFlixel/flixel-docs/documentation/04_tutorials/10-part-ix-ui-and-combat.html.md

 	All we're doing here is checking to see if the player is alive and exists and the enemy is alive and exists and not flickering (flickering enemies are those we've just fled from), and if so, we start combat.

-	The startCombat function simply sets our inCombat flag (so we know not to do collisions), and sets the player and all the enemies to inactive, so they no longer update.
+	The `startCombat` function simply sets our `inCombat` flag (so we know not to do collisions), and sets the player and all the enemies to inactive, so they no longer update.

-	Finally, we call the initCombat function in our CombatHUD, which initializes it and makes it start working.
+	Finally, we call the initCombat function in our `CombatHUD`, which initializes it and makes it start working.

 6. Finally, we want enemies that are flickering to not move - they should act kind of stunned for a second after the enemy flees.